Peter Bar-Gillespie, Ph.D., Director of the Hearing Restoration Project

 Research Area: Researching development aspects of cell cycle regulation in relation to the inner ear, hearing loss, and regeneration.

-Research Associate Professor in the Department of Otolaryngology-Head and Neck Surgery at University of Washington.
+Research Professor in the Department of Otolaryngology-Head and Neck Surgery at University of Washington.

 Research Area: Studying cellular and molecular mechanisms guiding embryonic and post-embryonic production of sensory hair cells in birds.